SmarterApp/RDW_Documentation/deploy/Deprovisioning.AWS.md

         * Remove support / test credentials or revoke RDW roles as appropriate.
     * Remove any routes for the RDW tenant being deprovisioned.
 1. [ ] OpenAM
-    * TODO - Remove rdw-webapp configuration
+    * Remove the rdw-reporting-opus SAML Entity Provider
-    * TODO - Remove OAuth2 agent ids for vendors
+    * Remove the OAuth2 agent client id: rdw

 <a name="delete-cluster"></a>